-FES was delivered using Compex Motion stimulators (Compex SA, Switzerland).
-Bipolar surface adhesive electrodes measuring 2.5 cm by 1.25 cm (Nikomed USA Inc., USA) were placed bilaterally on the zygomatic major and orbicularis oculi muscles, which were stimulated simultaneously.
-150 μs biphasic pulses were delivered at 60 Hz, with amplitudes in the 3-9 mA range.
+FES was delivered using Compex Motion stimulators (Compex SA, Vaud, Switzerland).
+Bipolar surface adhesive electrodes measuring 2.5 cm by 1.25 cm (Nikomed USA Inc., Huntingdon Vly, PA, USA) were placed bilaterally on the zygomatic major and orbicularis oculi muscles, which were stimulated simultaneously.
+Biphasic pulses with a duration of 150 usec were delivered at 60 Hz, with amplitudes in the 3-9 mA range.
 The pulse duration and stimulation frequency were chosen based on preliminary stimulation attempts during the protocol development stage.
-Amplitudes were determined for each subject at the beginning of the session, with the objective of producing visible contractions in the target muscles while avoiding unnecessary pain or excessive movement (e.g. complete closing of the eye).
-Note that the zygomatic major and orbicularis oculi are the two muscles required to produce an expression of happiness according to the Facial Action Coding System (FACS,[24]), though only the orbicularis oculi is specific to genuine smiles [9, 13].
+Amplitudes were determined for each subject at the beginning of the session, with the objective of producing visible contractions in the target muscles while avoiding unnecessary pain or excessive movement (e.g., complete closing of the eye).
+Note that the zygomatic major and orbicularis oculi are the two muscles required to produce an expression of happiness according to the Facial Action Coding System (24), though only the orbicularis oculi is specific to genuine smiles (9,13).
 Electrode placement is illustrated in Figure 1.
 Activation of the correct facial muscles was monitored throughout the experiment by the investigator, for both the FES and control groups.